 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Erwinia asparaginase is a chemotherapy.
+Recombinant Erwinia asparaginase (Rylaze®) is a type chemotherapy.
 It works by slowing or stopping the growth of cells.
 It is used in combination with other medicines.
-Erwinia asparaginase is given to patients who have had reactions to similar drugs such as asparaginase (Elspar®) and/or pegaspargase (Oncaspar®).
+This medicine is given to patients who have had reactions to similar drugs such as calaspargase (Asparlas), asparaginase (Elspar®), or pegaspargase (Oncaspar®).

 The care team will watch your child closely for signs of an allergic reaction.
-Your child will have regular tests to check blood counts, blood clotting factors, pancreatic enzymes, blood sugar, and monitor liver and kidney function.
+Your child will have regular tests to check blood counts, blood clotting factors, pancreatic enzymes, blood sugar, liver function, and kidney function.

-Symptoms of an allergic reaction may include: hives, rash, itching, difficulty breathing and/or swallowing
+Allergic Reaction: Symptoms of an allergic reaction may include hives, rash, itching, and difficulty breathing or swallowing.

-Not all patients who take Erwinia asparaginase will experience these side effects.
+Not all patients who take this medicine will have these side effects.
 Common side effects are in bold, but there may be others.
-Please report all suspected side effects to your doctor or pharmacist.
+Please report any symptoms or side effects to your doctor or pharmacist.
 Find more information on side effects.

-Be sure to discuss these and other recommendations with your doctor or pharmacist.
+Be sure to discuss all questions and instructions with your doctor or pharmacist.